Rosita2218/Canva-Docs-to-Decks/CANVA DOCS TO DECKS.md/README.md

       ![libre office impress](LIBRE%20OFFICE.png)

-LibreOffice impress is a free and open-source presentation software that enables users to create and edit presentations and multimedia on their local computer while also providing a variety of design tools and templates. <br/>LibreOffice impress is primarily intended for individual use, and collaboration may necessitate the use of additional software or tools.
+LibreOffice Impress is a free and open-source presentation software that enables users to create and edit presentations and multimedia on their local computer while also providing a variety of design tools and templates. <br/>LibreOffice Impress is primarily intended for individual use, and collaboration may necessitate the use of additional software or tools.
 It is user-friendly and simple to learn, and it is compatible with Windows, macOS, and Linux operating systems.<br/>

 5. **Google Slides**